LP

 Why Data Disaggregation Matters

 This portal uses AI-powered analysis, federal data integration (Census ACS, BLS, FRED, BEA), and community-governed research to make these hidden disparities visible — and actionable.
+Featured states (California, Washington, Utah, Minnesota, Texas, Arizona, Tennessee) host deeper community-partnered work; the remaining 43 states have live Census snapshots and will join the deeper tier as community partnerships form.

-Source: Census ACS 2020-2024, MDH BRFSS, Community Survey 2025 · Lao Community Data Portal
+Source: Census ACS 2020-2024 (Table B04006, Lao ancestry), MDH BRFSS, Community Survey 2025 · Lao People Data & Research

 Methodology & Rigor